 6. Authorisation for Issue of the Statement of Accounts

-The draft 2014/15 Statement of Accounts was authorised for issue by the Treasurer on 30 June 2015.
+The draft 2014/15 Statement of Accounts which were authorised for issue by the Treasurer on 30 June 2015 have now been audited and have been authorised for issue by the Treasurer on 18 September 2015.